Godwick: Origins

-The Village Today
+The village today

 What remains of the medieval village today, consisted of a sunken way running east to west with two other roads running off to the south.
 Along both sides of the street can be seen banks and ditches separating individual house plots.
 About ten of these still remain to be seen.
 The church stood within a similar enclosure in an angle between the streets.
 At the eastern end of the site, the village street ran along a dam holding back a millpond with a small watermill at the far end.
 The line of the dam is now covered by farm buildings.
 In 1981 a remaining part of the church tower survived a collapse.
 The 13th-century church tower had been raised as a brick and flint folly when the church was pulled down in the 17th century.
 This folly may well have formed part of a scheme of landscape architecture for the later Godwick Manor.
 Inspection of the 1981 collapse found evidence of a Norman church amongst the rubble.
 Also still to be seen on the site is a large 13th-century red-brick barn with an elaborate façade, built over the line of the street.
 During the reign of Charles II, 200 men were garrisoned there and although access is barred, it is possible to walk round it and enjoy its beautiful windows.

-The Later Godwick Manor
+The later Godwick Manor

 In 1585, in the middle of the deserted village, Sir Edward Coke, Chief Justice and Attorney General to Elizabeth I, built a fine brick manor house, having purchased the estate in 1580.
 The ruins of the house, which was E-shaped with an impressive two-storey porch and windows, were pulled down in 1962.
 Its square outline can just be picked out as slight humps in the grass.
 It had a walled yard and entrance to the north, and around the hall a pattern of formal gardens and enclosures was laid out.

 Godwick Manor was the birthplace of Admiral Sir William Hoste.